-Dermal fillers—also known as soft tissue implants, injectable gels, or wrinkle fillers—are medical devices formulated to effectively soften the appearance of wrinkles and lines.
-These implants can also be used to treat other frequently reported aesthetic imperfections, such as undefined facial contours, sunken facial regions, scars, dehydration, and dullness.
-Besides that, some fillers are also designed to non-surgically augment less than desirable facial features, like thin and shapeless lips and crooked noses.
-Despite the popularity of dermal fillers in the field of aesthetic medicine, a 2013 report by the Department of Health (DOH) found that there is still a lack of regulation on the usage of these devices.
+Additionally, some fillers are also designed to non-surgically augment less than desirable facial features, like thin lips and crooked noses.
+Despite the popularity of dermal fillers in the field of aesthetic medicine, a 2013 report by the Department of Health (DOH) found that there is a lack of regulation surrounding the usage of these devices.
 In fact, dermal fillers are classified as devices instead of drugs in the United Kingdom and can be used for cosmetic purposes without being regulated by the European Commission (CE), EU General Product Safety Directive, and Care Quality Commission (CQC).
-Most healthcare practitioners then tend to refer to the guidelines set by the U.S. Food and Drug Administration (FDA).
-Unfortunately, the FDA has only approved the use of 16 hyaluronic acid (HA)-based implants.
-Hence, they had to resort to their clinical expertise and judgement instead of relying on the guidelines set by FDA.

 Dermal filler rheology

 Rheology is the in-depth study of the physical characteristics of a material and the way it behaves when it is acted upon by deforming forces.
-Dermal fillers are also subjected to various forces (e.g. gravity, compression, shearing, vertical compression, and stretch from muscle movements, etc.) once they are administered into the skin.
-The following are the four major factors that influence the physical features of HA fillers:
+Dermal fillers are subject to various forces (e.g. gravity, compression, shearing, vertical compression, and stretch from muscle movements) once they are administered into the skin.
+The following are the four major factors that influence the physical features of hyaluronic acid (HA) fillers:

-- Elastic modulus (G’): This factor refers to the ability of a soft tissue implant to return to its original shape after undergoing shear deformation.
+- Elastic modulus (G’): The ability of a soft tissue implant to return to its original shape after undergoing shear deformation.

-- Viscous modulus (G’’): This factor refers to the inability of a soft tissue implant to return to its original shape after undergoing shear deformation.
+- Viscous modulus (G’’): The inability of a soft tissue implant to return to its original shape after undergoing shear deformation.

-- Complex modulus (G*): It is the sum of the elastic modulus (G’) and viscous modulus (G’’) and refers to the total ability of a dermal filler to resist deformation.
+- Complex modulus (G*): The sum of the elastic modulus (G’) and viscous modulus (G’’) that refers to the total ability of a dermal filler to resist deformation.

-- Fine Lines and Lips: The non-bulky fillers must be easily molded with high spreading ability in order to restore volume in intradermal and sub-dermal planes.
+- Fine lines/lips: Non-bulky fillers must be easily molded with high spreading ability in order to restore volume in intradermal and sub-dermal planes.
 Most lip and fine line plumping fillers, such as Belotero Balance, Juvederm Volbella, and Restylane Kysse, are of low viscosity, low-to-medium elasticity, and low cohesivity.

-- Nose and Chin: The implants used to correct the shape and structure of the nose and chin should only have minimal lateral spreading ability and maximum vertical projection.
+- Nose/chin: The implants used to correct the shape and structure of the nose and chin should only have minimal lateral spreading ability and maximum vertical projection.
 Suitable implants for these facial areas, such as Juvederm Voluma, Restylane Lyft, and Teosyal Ultimate, are of low viscosity, high elasticity, and high cohesivity.

 Complications of dermal filler injections